 A classic exposition of the sociology of knowledge is Peter L. Berger and Thomas Luckmann, The Social Construction of Reality (Garden City, NY: Doubleday, 1966).
 This general approach can be applied to science in what is called the sociology of scientific knowledge.
 Important treatments include Barry Barnes, Scientific Knowledge and Sociological Theory (London: Routledge and Kegan Paul, 1974); David Bloor, Knowledge and Social Imagery (London: Routledge and Kegan Paul, 1976); Michael Mulkay, Science and the Sociology of Knowledge (London: Allen and Unwin, 1979).
-For a useful overview, see David J. Hess, Science Studies: An Advanced Introduction (New York: New York University Press, 1997).
+For an insightful overview of positivism and constructivism, see David J. Hess, Science Studies: An Advanced Introduction (New York: New York University Press, 1997).

-by illnesses and deaths.
+There are three elements to consider.
+One is the actual damage caused by infectious disease, as measured by illnesses and deaths.
 The second is the role of contagion or, more generally, the collective danger due to the behaviour of individuals.
 The third is the potential damage that might occur should individual and herd immunity decline.
 Any one of these three elements can potentially generate legitimate concern about risks.
 I will examine each one in turn in relation to vaccination in Australia, with different comparisons for each element.